mccoyp/service-fabric-managed-identity-test/README.md

 New-AzResourceGroup -Name $ResourceGroupName -Location $Location
 ```

-### Create a key vault and certificate
+### Create a key vault, certificate, and secret

 Using the [Azure Portal](https://azure.portal.com), create a key vault.
 Select "Create a resource", search for "Key Vault", and create your resource (be sure to provide your service principal with Key, Secret, & Certificate Management permissions in the "Access policy" tab).

 After creating the vault, create a self-signed certificate in it.
 You'll need to insert some of this certificate's properties into the cluster template later on.

+Finally, create a secret in the key vault.
+It can have any name (e.g. "TestSecret") and any value (e.g. "TestValue").
+This secret will just be accessed by the Service Fabric applications to verify that they can access a resource and read contents using their identities.

 [//]: # (If Azure Container Registry should be used instead of Docker Hub, there should also be instructions to set up a registry here.)